HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 2. The profile concept is captured and is in production use in at least one EHR or public health system
 3. The profile supports a nationally accepted approach based on proposed US regulations or multiple local, tribal, territorial, and states' laws, policies, rulemaking, or well-established practices.

-A variance process modeled after the [US Core Variance process](https://confluence.hl7.org/display/CGP/US+Core+Variance+Request+Process) will be instituted.
-The process will strive for the automated identification of non-USCore, non-US Public Health Profiles Library profiles and their processing with the Public Health Work Group.
+A variance process modeled after the [US Core Variance process](https://confluence.hl7.org/display/CGP/US+Core+Variance+Request+Process) is instituted.
+The process strives for the automated identification of non-USCore, non-US Public Health Profiles Library profiles and their processing with the Public Health Work Group.
 The Public Health Work Group will review, discuss, and approve/deny variance requests at regularly scheduled work group calls/meetings.

 #### Related Responsibilities of the Public Health Working Group